How to Create an Online Registration Form

 Registration forms collect information and let people sign up for events and groups.
 These forms collect basic contact information plus details required for further categorization.
-Examples include clubs, team sign-ups, event registrations, and sweepstakes, to name a few.
+Examples include clubs, team sign-ups, webinars, sweepstakes, event registration forms to name a few.
 Building a registration form takes just a few minutes with Formsite.

 Best Practices for Creating Online Forms

 Online forms have general rules we recommend for virtually every form and survey.
 Our tips provide an easier experience for visitors and maximize completion rates.
 These rules include:

 Collecting information unrelated to the form puts visitors on edge and causes them to question the form’s legitimacy.
 Only ask for information that someone signing up would need for identification at the event.

 Some questions ask for answers of a certain type, so use the right item for the job.
 For example, email addresses need the Email Address item to use that address.
 Radio Buttons and Dropdowns let visitors give one answer out of many, and Checkboxes allow more than one answer.
 Text input items are the Short Answer and Long Answer items.

 Use Page Break items to add pages to the form and display a few (or even one) items on each page.
 The fewer items the visitor sees, the more they can concentrate on the answer.